by Melissa Blake, BSc, ND

 - van der Beek CM et al. Role of short-chain fatty acid in colonic inflammation, carcinogenesis, and mucosal protection and healing.
 Nutr Rev. 2017;75(4):286-305.

-Dr. Melissa Blake is a clinical specialist on the Medical Information team at Metagenics.
-She completed her pre-medical studies at Dalhousie University in Halifax, Nova Scotia and obtained her naturopathic medical training from the Canadian College of Naturopathic Medicine.
+Melissa Blake, BSc, ND is a clinical specialist on the Medical Information team at Metagenics.
+Dr. Blake completed her pre-medical studies at Dalhousie University in Halifax, Nova Scotia and obtained her naturopathic medical training from the Canadian College of Naturopathic Medicine.
 Dr. Blake has over 10 years of clinical experience, specializing in the integrative and functional management of chronic diseases.